neurord/ephys_anal/README.rst

 Analyze post-synaptic potentials before and after LTP induction from whole cell patch clamp experiments.
 Assumes input data are a set of files in igor binary.

 Must provide information on experiments, such as filename that data is in, sex, age, any drugs, celltype, genotype, light level, light responsive (the latter two are for optogenetic protocols), depolarization (either via somatic current injection or optogenetically), whether APs were observed during the induction protocol, time between break-in and beginning of LTP induction, tip resistance, temperature of bath.
 Specify these from within python with the following syntax:

    ARGS="20-Aug-2015_SLH001 M 29 heat nodrug 5.4 12 A2a+ MSN non 0 soma APs"

-To modify the information stored with experiments, modify parse_args in pop_spike_utilities.py
+To modify the information stored with experiments, modify parse_args

 *Additional parameters (common to all experiments):*